aquait-co-jp/claude-mirror/README.md

 This proxy works by:

-1. **Loading configuration** with strict validation (no defaults)
+1. **Loading configuration** directly from `config.yaml` with strict validation (no defaults)
-2. **Mapping model names** according to explicit rules in `config.yaml`
+2. **Mapping model names** according to explicit rules in the configuration
 3. **Routing requests** to the appropriate provider based on model prefix
 4. **Converting responses** back to Anthropic format

-The proxy maintains compatibility with Claude Code while ensuring strict configuration control and no silent fallbacks.
+The proxy maintains compatibility with Claude Code while ensuring strict configuration control using a single configuration file with no environment variables.

 ## Contributing 🤝